 Information from ASHA on each disorder.
 The page for Apraxia is here as an example!

 Free practice test with 10 questions.
 Give you correlated Praxis score to see if you would have passed.
 Can purchase bundles of practice exams!
 Graphs your results. http://praxisspeech.com/

 Speech Language Pathology Praxis Study Companion, a free download! http://www.ets.org/Media/Tests/PRAXIS/pdf/0330.pdf

 And don’t forget about the textbooks I mentioned above, and the ETS Practice Exams!!
 There were word for word questions from the practice exams on my exam and they were the most helpful of any preparation I did!

 I was lucky enough to get a free week subscription to slpexam.com to check it out/review it.
-While much of the Praxis is comprised of long case study type questions and this website is not, it was a good website for reminding me of my weaker areas and helping me think through several tricky topics!
+While much of the SLP Praxis exam is comprised of long case study type questions and this website is not, it was a good website for reminding me of my weaker areas and helping me think through several tricky topics!
 I would recommend signing up for their free emails and sampler daily quizzes (for a week) to get a feel for the site.
 If you like it, consider a subscription!
 After each test you take, the website provides you with a spread of your scores in each content area.
 Check out some screen shots below:

 Have any questions??
 Let me know!
 Good luck!!